RandyBaeza/Caso-1-Diseno-de-software/README.md

 Responsibilities: This layer will support the different listeners.

 Contents:
- • UI to Controller listener: The UI to Controller listener will read user interaction events and send them to the controller layer to handle them.
+ - UI to Controller listener: The UI to Controller listener will read user interaction events and send them to the controller layer to handle them.
- • Error listener: The error listener will listen to errors throughout all layers and send responses to the exception handling layer.
+ - Error listener: The error listener will listen to errors throughout all layers and send responses to the exception handling layer.
- • Log triggerer: The log triggerer will listen for events that need logging and respond to the logging class.
+ - Log triggerer: The log triggerer will listen for events that need logging and respond to the logging class.

 Communication: The listeners will listen to the interface components through hooks and make calls to their respective handlers.
 UI to Controller listeners will listen the Presentation Layer user interactions and redirect their data to the Controller layer calls.

+---

+## Layer 10:  Validators

+Responsibilities: This layer will support the different validators.

+Contents:
+ - Permission validator: This validator will be called from the controller layer on user interactions and calls the permission middleware to check whether a user has active permissions for a specific action.
+If a permission is invalid, the Security layer should handle the invalidation over the triggering action.
+ - Input validators: This validator will be called by the controller layer over user input to check if the inputted data format is correct.
+If the input is incorrect, the controller should use that information to give the user feedback and stop the data from passing deeper onto the system.
+ - Connection validator: This validator will be called by the controller layer and measure the internet connection quality to help the system be aware if there are connection problems or risks during normal activity or coaching sessions.
+If the connection is unstable, the user should be warned on the presentation layer and resource use optimized for efficiency on the controller layer.
+ - Compatibility validator: This validator will be called by the controller layer and check if a function of the system is compatible with the user’s local technology.
+If a function is incompatible, the controller layer should dishabilitate it for the time being and send a warning through the presentation layer.

+Communication: This layer will communicate through the use of function calls from other processes that may require validation and return responses as boolean data.

+---

+## Layer 11: Styles

+Responsibilities: This layer will manage different visual stylings for the interface components.

+Contents:
+ - Style manager: This class will provide seamless switching and handling between different visual component style templates.
+In case that switching fails or a custom style cannot be loaded, the changes must be reverted or temporarily set to default, respectively.
+ - Style template rules: Each template should use two or three colors (excluding gradients, images and slight tonal variation), one color exactly should catch more attention than the others and the general luminosity should be balanced among all visual components.
+ - Dark/light support strategy: The light and dark mode will be stored as different styles.
+Depending on the device style settings, the style manager may apply such styles accordingly over the visual elements.

+Communication: This layer will receive styling requests as function calls with parameters from the controller layer and apply changes on the presentation layer through calls to modify component style.

+---

+## Layer 12: Utilities

+Responsibilities: This layer will give miscellaneous utilities used on different modules of the system.

+Contents:
+ - Date/Time Utilities: Functions for date formatting and timezone management.
+ - String Manipulation Utilities: Formatting, truncation and validation of user inputs and display texts.
+ - Array/Collection Utilities: All kinds of actions managing collections of data such as user lists, session history, and available time slots.
+ - Validation Helpers: Common validation patterns for data like emails, phone numbers, passwords.
+ - Math Utilities: Functions for pricing calculations, percentage calculations, and statistical analysis of coaching users.

+Communication: This layer will be called via function imports from any other layer requiring utility functions.
+Utilities are stateless and return immediate results without side effects.